-Heart failure often develops because the heart has been damaged by a heart attack, or as a result of conditions such as cardiomyopathy (a disease of the heart muscle).
-Patients who have a very severe heart failure and can’t be treated with medications or other interventions may be considered for a heart transplant.
+Heart failure often develops, because the heart has been damaged by a heart attack, or as a result of conditions, such as cardiomyopathy (a disease of the heart muscle).
+Patients who have very severe heart failure and can’t be treated with medications or other interventions may be considered for a heart transplant.
 An LVAD can quite literally be a lifesaver for a patient on the donor list.

-At the USC Center for Advanced Heart Failure at the USC CardioVascular Thoracic Institute of Keck Medicine of USC, an entire LVAD team manages each patient’s individual care.
-The team is made up of surgeons, cardiologists, advanced practice nurses, dietitians, and occupational and physical therapists monitor and evaluate our LVAD patients in an outpatient setting.
+At the Center for Advanced Heart Failure at the CardioVascular Thoracic Institute of Keck Medicine of USC, an entire LVAD team manages each patient’s individual care.
+The team is made up of surgeons, cardiologists, advanced practice nurses, dietitians, and occupational and physical therapists, who monitor and evaluate our LVAD patients, in an outpatient setting.

 How does it work?

-The driveline needs to be connected to the controller, and the controllers must be hooked up to power at all times to keep the device working properly.
+The driveline needs to be connected to the controller, and the controllers must be hooked up to power at all times, to keep the device working properly.
 The pump runs on either batteries or electricity.
-Some LVADs have an adaptor that also allows them to run off the car battery.
-Each device has specific carrying cases or backpack, which helps the user move about freely with the equipment.
+Some LVADs have an adapter that also allows them to run off the car battery.
+Each device has specific carrying cases or a backpack, which helps the user move about freely with the equipment.
 These portable LVADS can be used for weeks to months.
-Patients with LVADs can be discharged from the hospital and have a regular quality of life as they wait for the suitable donor heart to become available.
+Patients with LVADs can be discharged from the hospital and have a regular quality of life, as they wait for the suitable donor heart to become available.

-Earlier LVAD models used to be much bulkier, noisier and less durable with bigger power sources.
-Even newer, more compact LVADS are currently undergoing the approval process in the U.S. These newer models have already been approved in Europe, where the approval process is shorter than the States.
+Earlier LVAD models used to be much bulkier, noisier and less durable, with bigger power sources.
+Even newer, more compact LVADS are currently undergoing the approval process in the United States.
+These newer models have already been approved in Europe, where the approval process is shorter than in the U.S.

 Temporary and permanent solutions

-Led by Vaughn A. Starnes, MD, a world-recognized leader and innovator in heart, heart-lung, lung transplantation and cardiothoracic surgery, the USC Heart Transplant Program is one of the few centers on the West Coast that offers a “bridge” to transplantation utilizing the left ventricular assist device (LVAD).
-More than 90 percent of the center’s patients return to their everyday lives thanks to the latest LVAD models.
+Led by Vaughn A. Starnes, MD, a world-recognized leader and innovator in heart, heart-lung and lung transplantation; and cardiothoracic surgery, the USC Heart Transplant Program offers a bridge-to-transplantation, utilizing the left ventricular assist device.